million-haileyesus/Machine_Learning/Week1_notes.md

 Cost function or Squared error cost function: y-hat is for the slop and y is for the error from the slope.

-				Error:
+Cost function or Error:

 $$\overline{y} - y$$

-Total square error or sum of square error m = number of training examples
+Total square error or sum of square error and m is number of training examples

+Loss function:

 $$\sum_{i = 1}^m (\overline{y} - y)^{2}$$